-A word of warning—Dr Amati recommends that rice milk isn’t given to young children.
-“The high arsenic content makes this dangerous for under 5s,” she says.
+"Rice milk shouldn't be given to young children," she says.
+"The high arsenic content makes this dangerous for under 5s."

 4. Coconut milk

-Not the same as the coconut milk used in Asian cuisine, this dairy-free alternative is made from real coconut and—usually—added vitamins and calcium.
+Not the same as the coconut milk used in Asian cuisine, this dairy-free alternative is made from real coconut and has added vitamins and calcium normally.
 It has a more watery consistency than the milk you’d cook with but more substance than coconut water.
 If you like coconut, you’ll love the taste.
 “The subtle coconut flavor makes it ideal for smoothies,” says Hope.
-It’s also good in porridge, lattes and “milk” shakes and can be used in baking.
+It’s also good in porridge, lattes, and milkshakes, and it can be used in baking.

 Health benefits: “It’s lower in calories and protein, but has higher levels of saturated fat than other plant-based options, albeit not particularly high,” says Hope.